 During the course, you will be trained to:

-To get a white card in Australia, you must complete a construction induction training course.
+You must complete a construction induction training course to get a white card in Australia.
 This course is also known as the White Card course.
 You can complete this course online or in person through a registered training organization (RTO).

 The course covers workplace health and safety, hazard identification, and risk management.
 Once you have completed the course, you will receive a White Card, a nationally recognized certification allowing you to work on construction sites in Australia.